 The tight line nymphing angler manages depth in a similar way.
 By watching the sighter, she may control the angle of the line both above and below the water.
 And she may control the depth of the flies.

-Everything we put under the water takes on some drag.
-The currents push it all.
-And the bigger something is, the more it is shoved around.
+Everything we put under the water takes on drag.
+The currents push all of it.
+And the bigger something is, the more it gets pushed around.

 We tend to think of these as slight discrepancies.
 Is there really that much difference between how much drag 4X tippet incurs vs 6X?
 Yes!
 There is.
 And when attached to a #16 nymph, that difference is significant.
 Thicker leader material drags more than thinner leader material, simply because there’s more for the current to push around.

-Likewise, the material and shape of the fly matters.
+Likewise, the material and the shape of the fly matters.
 Does a Hare’s Ear sink slower than a Pheasant Tail?
 Yes.
 Does a Sucker Spawn sink slower than a Higa’s SOS?
 Absolutely.
-Furthermore, a #16 Perdigon sinks as fast as a #14 Beadhead Pheasant Tail, even though the BHPT weighs more.
+Furthermore, a #16 Perdigon from my fly box sinks as fast as a #14 Beadhead Pheasant Tail, even though the BHPT weighs more.
 The material resistance of those tiny barbules on the pheasant tail is enough to slow its descent more than a fully streamlined fly like a Perdigon.
-Also, the lighter and more refined your rig is, the more you can feel that difference, first hand.
+And the lighter and more refined your rig is, the more you can feel that difference, first hand.

 You can easily experience this effect while fishing streamers too.
 Strip a Bunny Bullet Sculpin off the bank and across the currents, and feel the resistance of the deer hair head.
 Now tie on a Full Pint Streamer.
 Even though the Pint is larger, it cuts through the water easier, with less resistance because the head profile is more tapered.

 None of this has anything to do with what flies are better.
 The materials of a fly and how much resistance it sustains in the water are simply factors to be considered, all while understanding the other things that get a fly deeper too.